 A good time to bring up the topic of an upcoming training is ahead of a break.
 Present up-to-date information about your upcoming training on the canvas and explain about the training and why it is relevant to your audience.

-When I wrote the blog post 92 powerful words that help you sell your courses, I mentioned that people tend to assign higher value to courses if they perceive them as exclusive and/or there is a chance they will miss out on them.
+When I wrote the blog post 92 powerful words that help you sell your courses, I mentioned that people tend to assign higher value to courses if they perceive them as exclusive.
 You can make use of this by distributing a unique discount code to your participants that will expire during the training day.

 Make the information available during the break, so participants can use the break to register for your second course.
 Make sure you have a mobile friendly sign-up form that makes it easy for your participants to sign up from the mobile phone.